How to measure

 What is employee engagement?

-Employee engagement is the emotional commitment and connexion that an employee has with their employer.
-Engaged employees tend to show enthusiasm for their work, feel a sense of purpose and belonging, and be willing to go the extra mile to contribute to their organisation's success.
+Employee engagement is the emotional commitment and connection that an employee has with their employer.
+Engaged employees tend to show enthusiasm for their work, feel a sense of purpose and belonging, and be willing to go the extra mile to contribute to their organization's success.
 This involves not only being satisfied with their job but also feeling deeply connected to the company's values, goals, and mission.

-Employee engagement is a complex topic that requires buy-in from all levels of management to improve and maintain across an organisation.
+Employee engagement is a complex topic that requires buy-in from all levels of management to improve and maintain across an organization.

 Why is employee engagement important?

 Engaged employees tend to be more productive, innovative, enthusiastic, and loyal to their organization.

 Employees who feel engaged with their jobs usually take ownership of their work.